TallKite/linnstrument-firmware/README.md

 The 2nd and 3rd rows now transpose not by semitones but by major 2nds (since most edos have several different semitones).
 A major 2nd is defined as the interval between the fourth and the fifth, e.g. 3 edosteps for 15edo but 2 edosteps for 16edo.

+MicroLinn's guitar tuning is completely independent of the standard Linnstrument guitar tuning.
 The guitar tuning screen no longer adjusts the pitch of each "string".
 Instead it sets 7 independent row offsets.
 So you no longer see a note name with an octave number.
 Instead you see a row offset as a number (which can be negative).
 Touching the top button on the far left sounds the pitch of the top open string, as before.